 With nine hours of playback time and an additional 18 hours of battery life via the charging case, a total running time of 27 hours is on offer.
 After about 1.5 hours of charge, the earpieces go back to one hundred per cent, while a quick ten-minute recharge gives approximately 60 minutes of runtime.
 However, the case cannot be recharged wirelessly.

 Sennheiser Smart Control

 Sennheiser provides its Bluetooth headphones with a wide range of configuration options.
 In the case of the model being tested here, however, this diversity was less extensive due to the lack of features such as noise-cancelling or transparency mode.

 In the app (for iOS and Android), you can choose between two pre-set noise profiles – called “Adaptable Acoustics” – depending on the earpieces.
 In addition, you can update the firmware and change the touch interface.
 A simple three-band EQ lets you tune the sound, or you can select a suitable EQ curve from six pre-sets.
 These can be edited and saved.
 It is also possible to adjust the frequency individually by clicking through several sound profiles while your favourite music is playing.
 You can save this hearing-adapted EQ curve and repeat it as often as you like.
-However, to do this you need to register for a free account with Sennheiser.
-Unfortunately, these custom EQ pre-sets are not (yet) made available across devices.
+This requires a free account with Sennheiser so that your own sound settings can be made available across devices.
 There is a special EQ pre-set for podcasts, which ensures better speech intelligibility by slightly raising the mid-range.